collocations.org

 public

-VERB + RECEPTION
+VERB + reception

-enjoy, get, have, meet (with), receive
+enjoy, get, have, meet, meet with, receive

-The returning soldiers enjoyed a rousing reception. | The scheme has had a somewhat mixed reception from local people.
+The plan has had a somewhat mixed reception from local people.

 expect